-This spread bet will expire in the event you do not have available margin or you have chosen to trade a spread bet future which has a pre-defined expiry date.
+This spread bet will expire in the event you do not have available margin.
 You should monitor the product to determine when the appropriate time is to exit.
 You can close your spread bet at any time before its designated expiry time, assuming the spread bet is open for trading.